Dynamic Regret for Online Regression in RKHS via Discounted VAW and Subspace Approximation: Discounted VAW forecaster in the finite-dimensional case

 \section{Discounted VAW forecaster in the finite-dimensional case}

 We first recall the finite-dimensional online linear regression problem with the square loss.
 At each round $t=1,\dots,T$ the environment reveals a feature vector $z_t\in\mathbb{R}^m$.
 In addition, following \cite{Jacobsen2024online}, we allow the learner to receive a hint \(\tilde y_t\in\mathbb R\) before making its prediction.
 No assumption is made on how \(\tilde y_t\) is generated: it may come from an external source or be defined by the learner itself.
+Intuitively, \(\tilde y_t\) is an auxiliary prediction of the current outcome available before the learner acts.
+For example, it may be the prediction of a standard non-discounted VAW forecaster; in the VE-DVAW ensemble below, the hint itself is also included as the special expert \(\mathcal A_0\).
 Then the learner outputs a weight vector $w_t\in\mathbb R^m$ and predicts $ \hat y_t=\langle w_t,z_t\rangle. $ After that, the outcome $y_t\in\mathbb R$ is revealed and the learner incurs the loss $\ell_t(w_t)$, where

 To measure the performance of the strategy $w_{1:T}:=(w_1,\dots,w_T)$ in a dynamic environment, we consider the dynamic regret

 where $u_{1:T}=(u_1,\dots,u_T)$ is an arbitrary comparator sequence with $u_t\in\mathbb{R}^m$.